-An application (see attachments below to become a foster parent) will be completed that includes information about your family members, family history and the reasons you want to be a parent.
+An application will be completed that includes information about your family members, family history and the reasons you want to be a parent.
 You can acquire this application and other information on our contact page.
 The orientation is an informal meeting for you to learn the process, ask questions and decide if foster parenting is right for your family.

 If you have decided foster care is right for your family, you will attend 27 hours of PRIDE training.
 This is a nationally renowned program that will enhance your life and your family.
 PRIDE All parents are required to attend CPR and First-Aid training

 Our licensing unit will schedule a time to meet with you and your family in your home.
 We will make sure your home passes basic fire and health inspections and provides a suitable environment for children in the foster care system.
 You will be informed of all the requirements during training.